 Through educational programs based on research and developed with input from local stakeholders, we help the people of Richmond County improve their lives.

-We provide education through programs in Agriculture and Natural Resources, Family and Consumer Sciences, 4-H Youth Development, and Community Viability.
+We provide education through programs in Agriculture and Natural Resources, Family and Consumer Sciences, 4-H Youth Developement, and Community Viability.

 4-H GROWS CAMPERS-CAMP REGISTRATION IS OPEN NOW

 Registration is open and spaces are available for 4-H Jr. Camp.
 Westmoreland and Richmond County boys and girls ages 9-13 can attend 4-H Jr. Camp at Jamestown 4-H Educational Center from July 23-27.
 4-H is cooperative group living in a natural enviroment that focuses on developing life skills, social, spiritual, mental and physical development in young people.
 Camping experiences include swimming, canoeing, campfires, new friends and playing games all under supervision of caring adults.
 Only $240.00 ( paid in full by May 1st, $260.00 otherwise) covers everything- all meals, lodging, programs and transportation.
 Financial aid is available.